 Environmental stresses may affect telecommunications equipment that’s physically installed in a building.
 Regular testing helps avoid equipment damage and malfunction caused by temperature, humidity, vibrations, and airborne contaminants.
 Testing also minimizes fire ignitions and fire spreading while providing improved space planning, simplified equipment installation, and increased energy efficiency.

-Shake Table Testing
+Shaker Table Testing

-The shake table test is one of the most widely used techniques to assess the seismic performance of structures made of various materials.
+The shaker table test is one of the most widely used techniques to assess the seismic performance of structures made of various materials.
 Commonly, software for earthquake analysis evaluates linear/nonlinear and elastic/inelastic dynamic responses of structures.

 This testing uses a device designed for shaking building components, scaled slopes, or structural models with a wide range of simulated ground movements, including reproductions of recorded earthquakes time-histories.